top of page

 Real-world examples illustrate the impact of intentional workforce development:

 Google’s Women Techmakers is a global initiative that provides resources, training, and visibility for women in technology.
-The program includes mentorship, participation in industry events, hands-on training in AI, and partnerships with tech companies to create more inclusive work environments.
+This program includes mentorship, participation in industry events, hands-on training in AI, and partnerships with tech companies to create more inclusive work environments.

 Workforce Development: A Strategic and Social Imperative